edwardchalstrey1/fragmented_genome_with_snps/README.md

 1. Dataset 3 and all subsequent datasets are based on [*Arabidopsis thaliana* chromosome 4](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/master/writeup/arabidopsis_chromosome4.md).
  - [arabidopsis_c4_w_snps.rb](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/master/arabidopsis_c4_w_snps.rb) replaces [fragments_w_snps.rb](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/master/fragments_w_snps.rb)

+2. When running [arabidopsis_c4_w_snps.rb](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/master/arabidopsis_c4_w_snps.rb) and [json->fasta.rb](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/master/json-%3Efasta.rb), do as follows for a named dataset e.g. datasetX
+ - ruby "" datasetX
+ - the name of the dataset entered into the command line saves it in an appropriate location

 ### Designing an algorithm that will determine the position of a phenotype altering mutation: